 The research is concentrated in two major research areas:

 - Chemical Biology: within this research area you will study fundamental biological and biomedical problems to understand physiological processes at the molecular level and to gather more knowledge on human health and illnesses.

 There is a strong and old tradition of excellent science in Leiden.
-We had well known guests like Albert Einstein and Paul Ehrenfest.
+We had well-known guests like Albert Einstein and Paul Ehrenfest.
 The discovery of liquid helium made Leiden University famous.
 We perform science at the highest international level.
 We have a new building with top-notch facilities for research.
-We have a cell observatory where you can grow cells just a few meters from the laser lab and at another door you find synthetic facilities.
-Having all this new facilities makes Leiden University a nice environment to work in.
+We have a cell observatory where you can grow cells just a few meters from the laser lab and at another door, you find synthetic facilities.
+Having all these new facilities makes Leiden University a nice environment to work in.

 Why study Chemistry at Leiden University?